-If any crowdsourcing platform that can be called “the runner up of crowdsourcing platforms.”
+If any crowdsourcing platform can be called “the runner up of crowdsourcing platforms.”
 The platform offers two fundraising options; fixed and flexible.
 With a fixed funding model, you need to meet the goal, or your donor will retrieve the investment.
 At the same time, flexible fundraising does not demand any such commitment.

-Rockethub is a global community of entrepreneurs that you can leverage to attract new investors into your idea.
+Rockethub is a global community of entrepreneurs that you can leverage to attract new investors to your idea.
 You can even use their blog for reaching new consumers and get new ideas around your online marketplace platforms.

 - Venture Capital Funding

 If bootstrapping is more about your money and crowdsourcing about community-based investment, venture capital explores equity-based fundraising.
 Here, a venture capital firm will invest in your online marketplace platform for higher returns and earning potential.

 It is a limited partnership of liability for your marketplace startup, and in return, they possess equity sharing in your firm.
 Take an example of Flipkart’s $62.8 million funding from Tencent Holdings, a tech company mainly dealing with value-added internet, mobile, and telecom services.

 With venture capital funds, you don’t need to pay the investor any fees, but they do have a share of your online marketplace platform.
 The only downside of the venture capital approach is the intervention of investors into decisions of your business.